Skip to main content

 How do you handle plaster walls in older Seattle homes without demolishing them?

-We use FLIR thermal imaging to locate water behind plaster without opening walls.
-Where the plaster is not saturated, we use targeted airflow and dehumidifiers to dry in place.
+We use FLIR thermal imaging to locate water behind horsehair plaster without opening walls.
+Where the plaster is not saturated, we use targeted airflow and LGR dehumidifiers to dry in place.
 If structural demolition is required, we document it carefully for your insurance claim so you recover the full rebuild cost.

 Do you cover Queen Anne, Magnolia, and Fremont?